How much will my family be expected to pay for college?

 Will my Green Mountain College grant be increased as cost increases?

 Your grant will not be increased as a function of cost increase.
 The expectation is that each year you should be able to pay a greater amount toward your education.
-It is also expected that the cost of attendance will increase each year.
+It is also expected that the cost of attendance may increase each year.

 Are campus jobs readily available?